SAP-archive/mta-job-scheduler/README.md

 ## Instructions

-Replace occurances of **us10.hana.demand,com** with the landscape region variant for your account.
+Replace occurances of **<landscape>.hana.demand,com** with the landscape region variant for your account.

 See the [COMMANDS](COMMANDS.md) file for comands for building and deploying the project.